 Watch this video by eHow on identifying spiders of the Midwest in the United States:

 What’s your take on spiders?
-Let us know in the comments below!
+Let us know in the comments section below!

 The contents of this article are for informational purposes only.
 Please read our full disclaimer.